brownd1978/KinKal_to_UPS/README.md

 # Introduction

-* cd clean_working_dir
-* git clone git@github.com:kutschke/KinKal_to_UPS.git
-* setup mu2e
-* KinKal_to_UPS/build -h

-There are two ways to use this package:
+There are two basic ways to use this package:
   1) If you already have an exisiting build, you can create a UPS repository and install the existing build there.
   2) Start with nothing, clone, checkout, and, for both build prof and debug, build, test and install.

 ## Instructions for case 1

-The simplest example for this case is that you have a working directory that contains 2 directories:
+The simplest example for is that you have a working directory that contains 2 directories:

   KinKal build_debug

 and you already have a debug version of root setup in the environment.  cd to that directory and do the following: